Karmella Haynes: Public engagement

 Haynes has appeared on PBS, talking about biotechnology and disease.
 Alongside research, Haynes is an accomplished artist.
-In 2011, she painted her poster presentation for the annual Synthetic biology conference.
+In 2011, she painted her poster presentation for the Fifth International Meeting of Synthetic Biology (SB5.0) conference.
 Her artwork is still on the walls at Harvard University.
 She is a member of the Building with Biology public engagement project.
 She has been featured twice on Science Friday.